MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 You can create a remote network in the Microsoft Entra admin center or through the Microsoft Graph API.

-At a high level, there are 5 steps involved in creating a remote network and have an active IPsec tunnel -
+At a high level, there are five steps for creating a remote network and configuring an active IPsec tunnel:
-1. Enter the basic details like **Name** and **Region** of remote network. **Region** specifies where you want your other end of IPsec tunnel (one end being your router or CPE).
+1. Enter the basic details like the **Name** and **Region** of your remote network. **Region** specifies where you want your other end of IPsec tunnel.
+The other end of the tunnel is your router or CPE.
-2. Add a device link (or IPsec tunnel) to the remote network.
-In this step, you enter your router's details in Entra admin center.
+1. Add a device link (or IPsec tunnel) to the remote network.
+In this step, you enter your router's details in the Microsoft Entra admin center.
 This tells Microsoft where to expect IKE negotiations to come from.
-3. Associate a traffic forwarding profile with the remote network.
-This specifies what traffic will be acquired over the IPsec tunnel.
+1. Associate a traffic forwarding profile with the remote network, which specifies what traffic will be acquired over the IPsec tunnel.
 We use dynamic routing through BGP.
-4. Get IPsec tunnel details of Microsoft's end by clicking on **View configuration** button.
-In step 2, you told your router's details to Microsoft, in this step Microsoft tells you its own side of connectivity configuration.
+1. Get IPsec tunnel details of Microsoft's end by selecting **View configuration**.
+In step 2, you provided your router's details to Microsoft.
+In this step Microsoft provides its side of the connectivity configuration.
-5. Take Microsoft's connectivity configuration from step 4 and enter it in management console of your router or CPE.
-Note that this step is *not* in Microsoft Entra admin center.
+1. Take Microsoft's connectivity configuration from step 4 and enter it in the management console of your router or CPE.
+Note that this step is *not* in the Microsoft Entra admin center.

 # [Microsoft Entra admin center](#tab/microsoft-entra-admin-center)